chaoss/wg-package-metadata/docs/attribute_analysis/drafts/source-code-url-analysis.md

   - Some packages use placeholder repositories (`npm/deprecate-holder`, `npm/security-holder`) that must be filtered out
   - The `repository` field is optional; not all packages include it
   - Legacy packages may have incorrect or outdated repository URLs
-  - Version-level vs. package-level repository fields may contain different values
+  - Older package versions may lack repository fields that were added in later versions

 ### PHP Ecosystem — Composer (Packagist)